canonical/microcloud/doc/how-to/support.md

 LTS releases of MicroCloud receive standard support for five years, which means they receive continuous updates.
 Commercial support for MicroCloud is provided as part of [Ubuntu Pro](https://ubuntu.com/pro) (both Infra-only and full Ubuntu Pro).
 See the [full service description](https://ubuntu.com/legal/ubuntu-pro-description) for details.

 Managed solutions and firefighting support are also available for MicroCloud deployments.
-See: [Managed services](https://ubuntu.com/managed).
+Visit [Managed services](https://ubuntu.com/managed) for details.